jaws/jaws/README.md

 ___
 ## Example
+JAWS is a command-line tool.
+Linux/Unix users can run JAWS from terminal and Windows users from Anaconda Prompt.

 The current version can translate L2 ASCII data from the following networks to netCDF format:
 * Antarctic Automatic Weather Stations (AAWS): Sample raw file can be downloaded from [here](http://grele.ess.uci.edu/jaws/sample_data/AAWS_AGO-4_20161130.txt).
 Right click on the link and select "Save link as".